TGITS/elixirschool/en/lessons/basics/date-time.md

 ## Working with timezones

-As we have noted in the previous chapter, by default Elixir does not have any timezone data.
+As we have noted in the previous section, by default Elixir does not have any timezone data.
 To solve this issue, we need to install and set up the [tzdata](https://github.com/lau/tzdata) package.
 After installing it, you should globally configure Elixir to use Tzdata as timezone database: